 Brandeis chaplains offer counseling, support and community to students of all faiths.
 The chaplains oversee on-campus worship and student religious life while also offering community support in times of joy and crisis.
 For students of all levels of spirituality, the Chaplaincy can serve as a home away from home.

-A graduate of Georgetown University and Boston College’s School of Theology and Ministry, Lara Ericson originally hails from Fairport, NY and has also called Washington, D.C. home.
-She is passionate about community, conversations that ask the big questions, and the belief that we can find the presence of the divine in our daily lives.
-In her free time, Lara can be found rowing on the Charles River, reading a novel, or sampling the Boston area’s many desserts.
+A graduate of Georgetown University and Boston College’s School of Theology and Ministry, Lara Ericson originally hails from Fairport, New York, and has also called Washington, D.C., home.
+She is passionate about community, conversations that ask the big questions and the belief that we can find the presence of the divine in our daily lives.
+In her free time, Lara can be found rowing on the Charles River, reading a novel or sampling the Boston area’s many desserts.

 The Protestant community at Brandeis is guided by Protestant Chaplain Reverend Matt Carriker.
 Protestant activities and worship services at Brandeis are open to students of any Protestant denomination as well as students looking to observe a Protestant service.
 Carriker, often colloquially referred to as “Minister Matt” by students, leads Protestant services as well as serves as a religious advisor to Protestant student clubs.
 Carriker leads services twice a month (including “Dinner Church” once a month) at Brandeis’ Intercultural Center, Harlan Chapel, or 50 Church St. in Waltham through Agape Spiritual Community, an Open & Affirming United Church of Christ congregation in Waltham.